TranAnSE/EHC_SimpleLoginLogoutPHP/README.md

 (Team 9 - CodeAndPunch)
 ## Installation

-There are five steps to run this website:
+There are six steps to run this website:

 1. Download the project to the desired directory on your computer
 2. Using XAMPP or WampServer to host it locally or can upload to online hosting.
 3. Create a MySQL database then import sample_database/data.sql to phpMyAdmin.
 4. Configure database information in config/config/database.php.
+5. Change localhost to your website in signup-success.html
-5. Enjoy!
+6. Enjoy!

 ## Concepts